ibm-cloud-docs/cis/logpush.md

 Keep in mind:

-* If using Cloud Object Storage, you must have an IBM Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
+* If using Cloud Object Storage, you must have a Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
 This enables CIS to write request logs to the Cloud Object Storage bucket.
 * When sending logs to Splunk, CIS checks the IP address's accessibility and port, and then validates the certificate of the HTTP Receive log source.
 If all parameters are valid, then a Logpush is created.
 The Logpush then begins sending events to the HTTP Event Collector (Splunk).
 * If your destination is not explicitly supported by CIS, it might still be accessible by Logpush using a Custom HTTP destination.
 This includes your own custom HTTP log servers.